resampling-stats/resampling-with/README.md

 * When in some kind of shape that is ready for other people to look at, make your commits with the changes, and do a pull-request to the main repository, for us to look at.
+* In due course you may want to remove the boilerplate warning text at the top of the page.

 ## Notebooks